BELL & FITTINGS

-The hammer can be easily broken while locking the bike in bike racks or just by dropping your bike.
-Keep the Brompton aesthetic and replace a new one or even have a second bell on the other side!
+The hammer can be easily broken while locking the bike in bike racks, or just by dropping your bike.
+Keep the Brompton aesthetic and replace it with a new one, or even have a second bell on the other side!

 - Genuine Brompton replacement part

 - Fits on all newer levers and integrated shifter/levers.